nanuncheria/time-series-data-SSL/README.md

 ## linearclassifier_all.py
-implements linear classification in addition to the training and testing of the model produces relevant metrics to evaluate the training quality
+implements two different linear classification methods in addition to the training and testing of the model produces relevant metrics to evaluate the training quality

-## linearclassifier_all_new.py
-aims to implement two different linear classification methods as downstream processes

 ## before training.ipynb